What to Buy for a New Puppy

 - Exercise pen also called an Xpen

-- Long dog lead – don’t forget this training lead.
+- Dog long lead – Don’t forget this very important training and socialization lead.
+Start with a 15′ leash first before jumping to a 30′ or longer leash.
+These long leashes take time to get used to.
+Practice reeling it in and letting it out before you attach it to your dog’s harness.
+I typically use this as my main leash or always take it with me as a second leash to allow a dog to run ‘free’ in a park or beach.
 It is helpful in so many ways, to give your dog more space and work on their training in open areas.
-Stay away from flexi or retractable leashes.
+Stay away from Flexi or retractable leashes.
 Although they may be useful in some places and applications, they are more harmful than helpful for your health, your dog’s health and dangerous around others.

 - Non-Slip, Water bowl for the home and a retractable/collapsible water bowl for traveling or when on walks around the town

-- Healthy dog food, make sure it has an AAFCO statement and do not use anything imported or made in China or any other country.
+- Healthy dog food questions to ask.
+Make sure it is safe for your dog to eat and has an AAFCO statement and do not use anything imported or made in China or any other country.

-- Dog treats (healthy types) experiment with this and your dog’s food to find out what your unique dog loves to eat.
+- Dog treats (healthy types) experiment with some of these dog treats that pet’s usually love (and your dog’s food) to find out what your unique dog loves to eat.
+Don’t try and ‘teach your dog’ to like what you already bought, just donate it to a shelter and buy different type.
 Do not use any treats or food that are imported or made in China or any other country.

 - Squirt cheese/peanut butter/liver

 - At least six chew toys to stuff with kibble and treats.
 Puppy Kong toys are perfect for teething puppies and will teach wonderful chew toy habits while slowing down digestion and providing mental stimulation.
 Also great are Biscuit Balls and rubber dog bones.
 After your puppy gets older you can switch to adult Kong toys.